 Feedback and Iteration

-Customer feedback is a goldmine.
+Customer feedback is a goldmine and you can collect it through a free CRM tool or a conversational chatbot, for example.
 It provides direct insight into how your target audience perceives your product images.

 - Review Analysis: Regularly check product reviews.
 Customers often mention if images were misleading or if they wished for a different angle or detail.

 - A/B Testing: If feasible, experiment with different image styles, sequences, or infographics and monitor which version drives better conversion.

 - Engage with Community: Use social media moderation or community forums to solicit feedback directly.
 Ask what improvements or additions customers would like to see.